Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels: Input-Symmetric Degraded Broadcast Channels

-The class of DDICs and the corresponding DBCs studied in \cite{DDIC} \cite{Liu2008} have to satisfy the condition that the transition probability matrix $T_{ZY}$ is input-symmetric, i.e., $\mbox{$\mathcal{G}$}_{T_{ZY}}$ is transitive.
+We briefly note that while DDICs and their related DBCs are closely related to IS-DBCs, the class of IS-DBCs is not addressed by \cite{DDIC} or \cite{Liu2008}.
+The class of DDICs and the corresponding DBCs studied in \cite{DDIC} and \cite{Liu2008} have to satisfy the condition that the transition probability matrix $T_{ZY}$ is input-symmetric, i.e., $\mbox{$\mathcal{G}$}_{T_{ZY}}$ is transitive.
 The input-symmetric DBC, however, does not have to satisfy this condition.
 The following example provides an IS-DBC which is not covered in \cite{DDIC} \cite{Liu2008}.
-Consider a DBC $X \rightarrow Y \rightarrow Z$ with transition probability matrices
+Consider a binary-input DBC $X \rightarrow Y \rightarrow Z$ with transition probability matrices

 and